en flag +1 214 306 68 37

 Inventory receiving and putaway

-• Item identification and verification against purchase orders with barcode or RFID technology.
+• Item identification and verification against purchase orders using a barcode, RFID, or computer vision technology.

 • Flagging of items that require inspection by QA specialists.